jazzband/pathlib2/docs/index.rst

    as permission errors) are propagated.

+.. method:: Path.is_sock()

+   Return True if the path points to a Unix socket (or a symbolic link pointing to a Unix socket), False if it points to another kind of file.

+   False is also returned if the path doesn't exist or is a broken symlink;
+   other errors (such as permission errors) are propagated.

+.. method:: Path.is_fifo()

+   Return True if the path points to a FIFO (or a symbolic link pointing to a FIFO), False if it points to another kind of file.

+   False is also returned if the path doesn't exist or is a broken symlink;
+   other errors (such as permission errors) are propagated.

+.. method:: Path.is_block_device()

+   Return True if the path points to a block device (or a symbolic link pointing to a block device), False if it points to another kind of file.

+   False is also returned if the path doesn't exist or is a broken symlink;
+   other errors (such as permission errors) are propagated.

+.. method:: Path.is_char_device()

+   Return True if the path points to a character device (or a symbolic link pointing to a character device), False if it points to another kind of file.

+   False is also returned if the path doesn't exist or is a broken symlink;
+   other errors (such as permission errors) are propagated.

 .. method:: Path.iterdir()

    When the path points to a directory, yield path objects of the directory